Naimiṣāraṇya (forest): Mahabharata

 In the Adi Parva of the Mahabharata, the forest is mentioned as situated towards east (prācīm diśam) of the mountain regions of Himavat which contained many sacred spots.
 In the epic, there are frequent references to Ṛṣis living in Naimiṣāraṇya and performing sacrifices extending for years.

-Here Śaunaka had performed a twelve years sacrifice which was attended by a large number of seers, of whom the most prominent and distinguished was Ugraśrava-Sauti, the son of Lomaharṣaṇa.
+Here Śaunaka had performed a twelve years sacrifice which was attended by a large number of seers, of whom the most prominent and distinguished was Ugraśrava-Sauti, the son of Romaharṣaṇa.
 His personality attracts the attention of all the scholars of Indian culture.
 He is described as well-versed in the Purāṇas which he cultivated with meticulous devotion.
-Sauti's father Lomaharṣaṇa who was a disciple of the great Kṛṣṇa-Dvaipāyana Vyāsa, had once narrated the story of Āstīka before the inhabitants of the forest at the latter's request.
+Sauti's father Romaharṣaṇa who was a disciple of the great Kṛṣṇa-Dvaipāyana Vyāsa, had once narrated the story of Āstīka before the inhabitants of the forest at the latter's request.

 It is also believed that the river Sarasvatī had turned her course towards the east to see the great Ṛṣis (sages) dwelling in the forest.

+Nearby Prominent Villages (Naimiṣāraṇya Tirth)

+Naimisaradya Village

+Naimisaradya village lies within the Misrikh tehsil of Sitapur district, Uttar Pradesh.
+It covers an area of approximately 466 hectares and had a population of about 1,420 as per the 2011 Census.
+The village is situated adjacent to the main Naimisharanya pilgrimage area, and serves as one of the key local habitations supporting pilgrims and temple activities.

+Anogi Village

+Anogi (Hindi: अनोगी) is a village in Machhrehta block of Misrikh tehsil in Sitapur district, Uttar Pradesh, India.
+It forms part of the Lucknow Division.
+Th and is often associated with this pilgrimage site.
+It functions as an independent gram panchayat (village council).

+Thakurnagar Village

+Thakurnagar is another settlement situated in the vicinity of Naimisharanya and likewise appears in the list of 36 villages under the Naimisharanya Dham development notification.
+It is believed to lie along or close to the traditional parikrama (circumambulation) route associated with the Dham.